acmu/work-doc/README.md

 # work-doc
-some document helped me in working
+some documents helped me in working.